"Love is patient. Love is kind, not arrogant,

 "Love that does not rejoice in unrighteousness but rejoices with the truth.
 The love that believes all things, hopes all things, and endures all things.
 Because God promises that this kind of Love never fails" (1 Corinthians 13:4-8).
 Because this kind of love also "covers a multitude of sins" (1 Peter 4:8).

-Invest in loving the lost and begin to enjoy the wait—knowing the longer the wait, the more the lost plummet into complete darkness, the greater the testimony is being written by GOD'S own hand.
+Invest in loving the lost with His love and begin to enjoy the wait—knowing the longer the wait, the more your lost loved one plummets into complete darkness, and the greater the testimony is being written by GOD'S own hand.

-Armed with the truth and the many Salvation Stories you've read and hopefully shared, it will help you remain excited knowing dates of each salvation are marked and circled on His calendar since they are “yet appointed time.”
+Now, you are armed with the truth of God's promises along with the many Salvation Stories you've read and hopefully shared.
+Each story and each promise will be there to help you remain excited—knowing that the dates of each salvation are marked and circled on His calendar since they are “yet appointed time.”

 And finally, remind yourself (and others) He doesn’t need you.
 Trusting Him means you’ll have a front-row seat because you believe and trust His promise: “You… and your household will be saved" (Acts 16:31).